ourarash/TrojanMap/README.md

 - Please make sure that your code can run `bazel run/test`.
 - In this project, you will need to fill up [trojanmap.cc](src/lib/trojanmap.cc) and add unit tests in tests.
 - Do **Not** change or modify any given functions that are specified not to change in [trojanmap.cc](src/lib/trojanmap.cc) and [trojanmap.h](src/lib/trojanmap.h).
 Unexpected changes will result in zero credit.
 Only modify and complete the functions that are specified.
 - For coding questions, there is a **black box** testing for each question.
-All points are only based on passing the test cases or not (i.e. we don't grade your work by your source code).
+All points are only based on passing the tests (i.e. we don't grade your work by your source code).
 Try to do comprehensive testing before your final submission.
 - For submission, please push your solutions to your own Github before the deadline.
 - **Due Dates**:
   - **Specifying team members**: You can work on the project in teams of 1 to 2 students.
 Please [specify your team members](https://docs.google.com/spreadsheets/d/1lkI0viun0lW3rjniwAyFGl9e8kTKXqmRoRFzzxDueSE/edit?usp=sharing) by Wednesday November 4th.